Serving all of Michigan

 Awards & Recognition

-Being accused of credit card fraud is a serious matter in Michigan.
-Even an allegation can have lasting consequences on your personal and professional life.
-Depending on the circumstances, credit card fraud can result in misdemeanor or felony charges, both of which carry significant penalties, including fines, restitution, and possible imprisonment.
+Being accused of credit card fraud is serious in Michigan.
+Even an allegation can affect your personal and professional life.
+Depending on the facts, charges may be misdemeanors or felonies.
+Both carry penalties, including fines, restitution, and possible jail time.

-At Ben Hall Law, our East Lansing criminal defense lawyer understands the fear and uncertainty of such accusations.
-If you’ve been charged with credit card fraud, knowing your rights and acting quickly are critical to protecting your future.
+At Ben Hall Law, our East Lansing criminal defense lawyer understands the stress these accusations create.
+If you face credit card fraud charges, act quickly and understand your rights to protect your future.

 credit card fraud